AlexandruVasile/iot_project_Alexandru_Vasile_4812579/README.md

 npm install node-red-contrib-web-worldmap;

 Nodes to configure:
-+ "SET node" of firebase
++ SET node of firebase
     - insert the secret file already present under /cs_simulator/secrets
     - insert the link of the realtimedatabase: https://iotprojectfirebase-c5a62-default-rtdb.firebaseio.com/
 + sqlite node